deusgvrl/classificationCNN/README.md

 # 📌 Coffee Bean Maturity Classification using CNN
 ## Klasifikasi Tingkat Kematangan Biji Kopi Arabika berdasarkan Parameter Warna (RGB dan HSV) menggunakan CNN

 This project aims to classify the maturity level of Arabica coffee beans using a **Convolutional Neural Network (CNN)**.
-The classification is based on **RGB and HSV color parameters**, following the Agtron coffee color scale.
+The classification is based on **RGB and HSV color parameters**.
+The dataset is taken from a local roastery in Kare Village, Madiun, East Java.

 ## 📂 Dataset
 - **Total images**: 1200 segmented coffee bean images